NWTF Board of Directors

 With never wavering enthusiasm for the NWTF and a passion for its mission, he is honored to serve on the national board of directors.

-Mike Evans, a Guardian Life Member, has served on the national board of directors since 2011.
-He is chairman of the Hunting Heritage committee and a member of the Constitution and By-Laws, Audit, Building and Development committees.
+Mike Evans, a Centurian Life Member, has served on the national board of directors since 2011.
+He is chairman of the Building committee and a member of the Constitution and By-Laws, Audit, Hunting Heritage, Finance, Strategic Planning and Development committees.

 Evans served as Oklahoma state chapter secretary, vice-president, and president for five years.
 He continues to serve on three local chapter banquet committees — The Camo and Pearls, Boggy Bottom Longbeards and Little Dixie chapters.
 Evans was instrumental in developing the Oklahoma Lt.
 Governor’s Turkey Hunt and continues to serve on that committee.